Sepideh M. Alavi photo

 Shemiyah Holland

 Shemiyah Holland is a doctoral student in the School Psychology emphasis working under Dr. Shane Jimerson.
 She received her B.A. in Psychology from Claflin University in 2015 and her M.A. in School Psychology in 2019 at Bowie State University.
-After Bowie, Shemiyah worked as a school psychologist at Calvert County Public Schools at the primary and secondary school level.
+After Bowie, Shemiyah worked as a school psychologist in Maryland schools at the primary and secondary school level.
 As a school psychologist, Shemiyah noticed patterns in the difficulties students faced in expressing their emotions and problematic student-teacher relationships.
-Her research interests include student engagement, positive peer and teacher relationships, prevention and early intervention services, and culturally responsive practices.
+Her current research interests include student engagement, positive peer and teacher relationships, students' perceptions of school climate, and culturally responsive practices.
 At UCSB, Shemiyah is a Project TEAMS fellow which focuses on promoting mental health and equity among students.
 In her free time, she likes to go on walks on the beach and spend time with her daughter.
 Please feel free to contact her at sholland@ucsb.edu(link sends e-mail).

 Elana Hubert